mattstyles/urban-ui/packages/control/button/readme.md

 - Emphasis -> Uses UI elements but shifted 1 step more colourful
 - Clear -> Clears most applied styling, useful for wrapping other clickable elements

+There is no clear nomenclature on these terms, here are some synonyms used in other design systems:

+- Solid -> Filled, Fill
+- Transparent -> Plain, Ghost
+- Outline -> Outline, Ghost
+- Ghost -> Soft, Tinted

 ### Link and anchors

 Use the `as` prop to specify that your button should be an anchor.
 Styling will persist so it will _look_ like a button but actually be an anchor (it even gets the correct cursor).